leonmeka/func/README.md

 # Func

-Func is a set of opinionated React components used to to create functional animations and interactive visualizations using React.
+Func is a set of opinionated components & hooks used to to create functional animations and interactive visualizations using React.

 ![Thumbnai](./assets/thumbnail.png)